TIBCOSoftware/flogo/docs/content/labs/building-activities.md

 {{% notice tip %}}
 Don't forget to update the **author**, **ref**, and **description** fields, as well!
+For Flogo Web UI, add a **title** field to label and help find your activity.
 {{% /notice %}}

 The updated activity.json will look quite similar to the below one.